yadymartinez/ML-FizzBuzz-Project/README.md

   ## Generate-the-fizzbuzz-data
        To generate the FizzBuzz data, the Dataset_Generator_ML_Fizz_Buzz(length_data, num_digits) function was defined:
-           Input : length_data: the total of integer that we use in the model.
+           **Input** : length_data: the total of integer that we use in the model.
                        num_digits: the fixed-length binary representation can be 8, 10, 16, 32, 64.

         For example if length_data= 1024 we create the Input data as binary encoding from 1, 2, 3, …. until 1024 and num_digits is the length of the binary representation that will be encoding the number.

-            Return: X and y as a numpy array.
+            **Return**: X and y as a numpy array.
                     X contain the number encoding in binary representation. y the labels fizz, buzz, fizzbuzz or none according to the number.
                    ```